numpy/numpydoc/doc/format.rst

 Sections
 --------

+The docstring consists of a number of sections separated by headings (except for the deprecation warning).
+Each heading should be underlined in hyphens, and the section ordering should be consistent with the description below.

-The sections of the docstring are:
+The sections of a function's docstring are:

 1. **Short summary**